dask/dask/docs/source/how-to/deploy-dask-clusters.rst

 Dask has two families of task schedulers:

 .. image:: ../images/dask-overview.png
+   :alt: Dask is composed of three parts.
+"Collections" create "Task Graphs" which are then sent to the "Scheduler" for execution.
+There are two types of schedulers that are described in more detail below.
    :align: center

 1.  **Single machine scheduler**: This scheduler provides basic features on a